shortstheory/shortstheory.github.io/_posts/2023-06-09-hertz-rental-scam.md

 * Over the next several months, I received several calls from First Financial Asset Management (FFAM) asking me to pay for the damages caused to the vehicle.
 I explained the situation and refused to pay every time they called.
 The frequency of these calls varied, but it was sometimes as often as once a week.
 Later on, the calls tapered off to once a month or less.

-* On November 1 2021 I received a letter from FFAM with an offer to resolve the indebtedness with a one time payment of $903.86 if I pay by 29 November 2021.
+* On November 1 2021 I received a letter from FFAM with an offer to resolve the indebtedness with a one time payment of USD 903.86 if I pay by 29 November 2021.

 * To set the record straight, I sent an email to FFAM on 11 January 2022 explaining the situation once again.
 This email goes unacknowledged by FFAM.

 * I continue to get calls from FFAM to make a payment at irregular intervals throughout 2022.
 I refused to pay on each of these calls.

 * On 19 May 2023 at 803am I received a call (phone number 833-784-0956) from Randy Jones at FFAM threatening me with legal action if I didn't pay on that very phone call.
 I clarified what legal action meant in this context multiple times and Mr. Jones said it could mean a lien though he does not mention what property the lien would be against.
 I restate my case but Mr. Jones disregards my statements and repeatedly says I would need to pay or face legal action.
-Mr. Jones then offers me the option of a one time payment of \$905 or \$1129 paid in two installments.
-Out of panic and not willing to deal with a court case when I am completely unprepared, I chose the first option to make a single payment of \$905 with my credit card.
+Mr. Jones then offers me the option of a one time payment of USD 905 or USD 1129 paid in two installments.
+Out of panic and not willing to deal with a court case when I am completely unprepared, I chose the first option to make a single payment of USD 905 with my credit card.
 Mr. Jones initiates the payment after taking my credit card details and billing address over the phone.
 He then mentions that the payment is flagged from my bank as fraud and tells me to resolve the matter with Chase while he's on the line.
 Before I can do so, he reports that the payment has gone through and the case is now closed.

 My complaints with Hertz and FFAM in this whole situation are as follows: